Page Word Synonyms Definitions

 AA p.18,30,44,56,92,107,115,118,138,142

-p.96 member part of A part of an animal body capable of performing a distince office, a vital organ, a limb, part of an aggregate or a whole, sepcifically a part of a discourse, one of the persons composing a society, community or the like, an individual forming part of an association.
+A part of a body capable of performing a distinct office, a vital organ, a limb, part of an aggregate or a whole, sepcifically a part of a discourse, one of the persons composing a society, community or the like, an individual forming part of an association.
 (Webster's 1939)

 AA p.xiii,xvi,xvii,xviii,xix,xxii,xxiii,27,28,42,43,87,122,124,125,127,130,135,136,158,162,163